 - The 1990 Captain America film has one fight scene that takes place in a slaughter house.

 - Van Damme's character finds himself in such situation in Maximum Risk, as he is chased by a chainsaw wielding bad guy.

 - Norman fights a minor criminal inside a slaughterhouse in Heavy Rain.
 A meathook ends up playing an important part in the fight.

-- The second escape sequence through Lupino's hotel in Max Payne takes Max through a slaughterhouse full of gangsters at one point.
+- The second visit of Lupino's hotel in the first Max Payne takes Max through a slaughterhouse located next to the hotel and full of goons.

 - In a late level in the original Splinter Cell, Sam has to crawl through a slaughterhouse filled with enemy guards (and turrets).

-- The fight against Eddie in Silent Hill 2.
-The theme of "butchery" is also significant in Silent Hill Origins.
+- The boss fight against Eddie Drombowski in Silent Hill 2, in what's implied to be his version of the Otherworld.
+The theme of "butchery" is also significant in Silent Hill: 0rigins.

-- In Half-Life, there was a level that partly took place in a giant walk-in refrigerator with hanging meat.
+- In Half Life 1, there was a level that partly took place in a giant walk-in refrigerator with hanging meat.

 - There's a brief scuffle between Todd and rival gang members in a slaughterhouse in Beavis And Butthead Virtual Stupidity.